jlmbaka/hack-assembler/README.md

 # hack-assembler

-A simple assembler for the Hack Platform written in Rust.
+A simple assembler for the Hack Platform, written in Rust.

 I have implemented this assembler based on the book *The Elements of Computing Systems* by Noam Nisam and Shimon Schocken.